Jan 8 2025

-In addition to our Matching Service, which contains millions of hashes of known child sexual abuse material (CSAM), Safer also provides self-managed hash lists that each customer can utilize to build internal hash lists (and even opt to share these lists with the Safer community).
+In addition to our matching service, which contains millions of hashes of verified child sexual abuse material (CSAM), Safer also provides self-managed hash lists that each customer can utilize to build internal hash lists (and even opt to share these lists with the Safer community).
 When you join Safer, we create a group of self-managed hash lists called SaferList.

 Right from the start, your queries are set to match against these lists.
 All you have to do is add hashes to your lists.
 (Pro tip: If you’re using the Review Tool, it’s a simple button click to add hashes to SaferList.)